ginstrom/paladin-novel/manuscript/chapter-18.md

 The men who'd betrayed him, sold him into slavery, destroyed his old life.
 They looked older, harder, their clothes bearing the dust of long travel.
 Slave catchers now, hunting the very people Gond had sworn to protect.

 Kael's head snapped up at the familiar voice.
-His eyes widened as he recognized Gond, the slave brand still visible on his forehead despite the divine power that had healed so many other wounds.
+His pupils dilated with shock, his mouth falling open as he recognized Gond.
+The slave brand still visible on Gond's forehead despite the divine power that had healed so many other wounds.

-Borin finally looked up, his face cycling through shock, fear, and resignation.
+Borin finally looked up, his face cycling through shock, then his shoulders sagged as if invisible weights had settled upon them.
+His hands trembled slightly before he clenched them into fists.
 "Well, mate.
 Looks like the gods have a sense of humor after all."

 The freed slaves were already moving toward the rally point, guided by Elena's team.
 But Gond remained frozen, staring at the two men who'd shaped his destiny in ways they could never have imagined.

 The question hung in the air like a blade.
 By the laws of war, captured slave catchers faced execution.
 By the laws of justice, these two had earned death a dozen times over.
 By the laws of personal vengeance...

 Gond drew his sword.
 Blueish-white light blazed from its blade.
-The two captives squinted and drew back their teeth in grimaces.
+The two captives squinted and drew back their teeth in grimaces, their bodies instinctively recoiling from the divine radiance.

-"You know," Borin said conversationally, "I always wondered what happened to you.
+"You know," Borin said conversationally, though his voice carried a tremor he couldn't quite suppress, "I always wondered what happened to you.
 Heard rumors about some paladin stirring up trouble, but never thought..."

-Gorn felt the weight of the sword in his hands.
+Heat bloomed beneath Gond's ribs, but not the familiar warmth of divine power.
+This was different—a cold fire that spoke of old wounds and older anger.
+His muscles tensed as memories flooded back: the betrayal, the chains, the months of suffering.
 One stroke would end it.
 Justice for their betrayal, vengeance for the months of slavery, retribution for every person they'd helped enslave since.
 He reached inside himself for guidance, but the goddess seemed withdrawn, as if waiting.

-"Aye," Borin agreed.
+"Aye," Borin agreed, his eyes never leaving the blazing sword.
+Sweat beaded on his forehead despite the cool morning air.
 "Been living on borrowed time since we took that job.
 Should have known better than to cross the luckiest sword on the coast."

 Gond's vision blurred.
 The sword felt impossibly heavy, as if it weighed more than mountains.
-Divine power stirred in his chest, but it felt different—not the hot surge of battle, but something cooler, deeper.
+The warmth in his chest suddenly shifted, cooling from the heat of anger to something deeper, more profound.
+Divine power stirred, but it felt different—not the hot surge of battle, but something cooler, deeper.

+*Mercy.*

 The word whispered through his mind like wind through leaves.
 Not justice, not vengeance, but mercy.

 Gond hesitated, then drew his knife and sliced through the ropes.
-Borin and Kael rubbed their wrists, watching Gond with expressions of complete bewilderment.
+Borin and Kael rubbed their wrists, watching Gond with expressions of complete bewilderment, their eyes wide and uncomprehending.

-"Here's what's going to happen," Gond said, his voice carrying the authority of divine calling.
+"Here's what's going to happen," Gond said, his voice carrying an authority that seemed to resonate from somewhere beyond himself, each word ringing with divine certainty.
 "You're going to walk away from here.
 You're going to spread the word to every mercenary company, every slave catcher, every hired sword on this continent."

-He stepped closer, and both men flinched despite themselves.
+He stepped closer, and both men flinched despite themselves, their bodies pressing back against the wagon wheel.

 "Tell them that Gond the Paladin protects the free people of this land.
 Tell them that anyone who hunts my people, anyone who tries to drag them back into chains, will face divine judgment."